NextProduction/Breakthrough/README.md

 ---

 **Ready to transform your life?
-Start your journey with ICanQuit today!** 🚀
+Start your journey with Breakthrough today!** 🚀

 ---

 <div align="center">
   <p><strong>Delivered by Next Production</strong></p>
-  <p>© 2024 ICanQuit.
+  <p>© 2024 Breakthrough.
 Licensed under MIT.
 Built with ❤️ for the community.</p>
 </div>